 It is anticipated that the proposed Klipkraal WEF 1 will comprise sixty (60) wind turbines with a maximum total energy generation capacity of up to approximately 300MW.
 The electricity generated by the proposed WEF development will be fed into the national grid via a 132kV overhead power line.
 The location of the BESS and substation will be confirmed during the EIA phase.
-The storage capacity and type of technology would be determined at a later stage during the development phase, but most likely will comprise an array of containers, outdoor cabinets and/or storage tanks.
+The storage capacity and type of technology would be determined prior to construction.